 Nylas Inbound lets you create a managed email address that accepts incoming mail and immediately delivers a webhook notification containing the message data to your application.
-It’s designed for simple, reliable email intake without building an OAuth flow or connecting to a third‑party mailbox.
+No OAuth flow, no mailbox hosting — just an address that forwards to your app.

 Use Nylas Inbound when you want to:

-- Capture emails sent to a dedicated address (for example, intake@, leads@, tickets@)
+- Capture emails sent to a dedicated address (e.g. intake@, leads@, tickets@)

 - Trigger workflows from incoming mail (routing, enrichment, automation)